MitchellMalleo/VAProgressCircle/README.md

 ##### VAProgressCircleColorTransitionType transitionType <br/>
 Should be set to `VAProgressCircleColorTransitionTypeGradual` if you want the spinner to transition to a second color as it approaches 100%.
 Defaults to `VAProgressCircleColorTransitionTypeNone`

+##### VAProgressCircleRotationDirection rotationDirection <br/>
+Designates which way the progress will rotate around the VAProgressChart.
+Defaults to `VAProgressCircleRotationDirectionCounterClockwise`

 ##### float animationSpeed <br/>
 Designates how fast the animation should animate.
 Defaults to `1.0f`